-Kevin graduated Summa Cum Laude with a B.S. in Mechanical Engineering from Lafayette College in 2015.
-As an undergraduate, Kevin worked on a feasibility study of a commercial turbomachinery CFD solver.
-He later completed a thesis on an experimental study of the fundamental structures in transitional boundary layer flow.
-He also held an internship with Air Products and Chemicals, Inc.
+Before arriving at Duke, Kevin graduated Summa Cum Laude with a B.S. in Mechanical Engineering from Lafayette College in 2015.
+As an undergraduate, Kevin introduced the Mechanical Engineering Department at Lafayette to a commercial turbomachinery CFD solver, Numeca Fine Turbo.
+He later completed an honors thesis on an experimental study of the fundamental structures of turbulence in a transitional boundary layer flow.
+He also completed an internship with Air Products and Chemicals, Inc.

 Although Kevin loves his work, he also loves getting away from it.
 When not toying with equations or debugging chunks of code, he may be traveling, hiking, climbing, camping, or playing tennis.
 Kevin is also one of the newest members of the MEMS Graduate Student Committee, which helps organize recruitment events, community service events, and departmental social gatherings.